Jaden2708/BRG-ISEA/Lab1.md

 ### 1a-2 Reflection Questions
 Which file editors are best for remote access and why?
+Nano file editor is best for remote access as it is a terminal editor.
+While gedit is a GUI editor which you cannot use in remote access.

-Compare Software Installation Methods: Saas vs binaries vs repos vs source
+Compare Software Installation Methods: Saas vs binaries vs repos vs source Saas are softwares accessed through online through a browser.
+For example Google Docs Binaries are ready made installers direct from the source.
+They are simple to install but might not update automatically.
+Repos are package managers downloaded from the app store.
+They are safer as they have been certified before being uploaded.
+Source is compiling software from its source code.
+This gives developers more control on what they download but is not beginner friendly.

-what are the pros/cons of each method from user and developer perspectives
+what are the pros/cons of each method from user and developer perspectives User
+Saas: Easiest as there is no download needed.
+However, it might have limited functions.
+Binaries: Average for full functionality.
+However, less secure as not all downloads are safe.
+Repos:  Easiest for full functionality.
+However, updates might not come as fast as straight from the source.
+Source: Hardest as this requires programming knowledge.

+Developer
+Saas: Allows for fast updates for users.
+Binaries: Best for full functionality.
+Repos: Might be harder to get verified which might delay version updates.
+Source: Full flexibility but users might have problems installing.

-How did using CLI improve your understanding of Linux
+How did using CLI improve your understanding of Linux Using CLI allows me to better understand Linux better as I was exposed to terminal commands instead of a full GUI interface.

 ## 1b-1 Linux Services, SSH, Firewalls & Compression
 ### Apache Web Server Installed